zenml-io/blog.zenml.io/_posts/2022-08-03-deploy_with_kserve.md

 ![GS bucket URI](../assets/posts/kserve-deployment/gcp-bucket-uri.png)

 For the creation of the [ZenML Artifact Store](https://blog.zenml.io/vertex-ai-blog/#zenml-artifact-store) you will need the following data:

 - gsutil URI

 ### Set up Permissions

-With all the resources set up you will now need to set up a service account with all the right permissions.
+With all the resources set up, you will now need to set up a service account with all the right permissions.
 This service account will need to be able to access all the different resources that we have set up so far.

 Start by searching for `IAM` in the search bar or use this link: `https://console.cloud.google.com/iam-admin`.
 Here you will need to create a new Service Account.

 ![Create Service account](../assets/posts/kserve-deployment/gcp-create-serviceaccount.png)